FAQ

 About the author

-My name is Frederic Trottier-Hebert (oh please call me Fred), I'm a French-Canadian, living in Quebec.
-If you want to contact me directly, send me an e-mail to mononcqc+lyse at gmail.com.
-I have a blog at ferd.ca, and currently spend my time working for Erlang Solutions Ltd.
+My name is Fred Hebert, I'm a French-Canadian, living in Quebec.
+If you want to contact me directly, send me an e-mail to mononcqc+lyse at ferd.ca.
+I have a blog at ferd.ca.

 I love to talk about web standards, tell me about web standards!